If you have any questions, you have come to the right place

 You’ll need to obtain a transcript of your courses from the post-secondary institute(s) you attended.
 Educational credits are evaluated at the time you register as an apprentice, so have those documents with you.
 As well, Industry Committees in the various trades will have an increasing role in evaluation of educational credits in their respective trades.

-Similar to transferring your hours and competencies to a new sponsor (employer), OYAP hours are discussed at the time of registration.
-The training consultant, your sponsor/employer and yourself will meet to discuss the feasibility of applying credit toward your apprenticeship.
+Similar to transferring your hours and competencies to a new sponsor (employer), youth apprenticeship/technical/pre-apprenticeship hours are discussed at the time of registration.
+The training consultant from your province's appropriate training authority, your sponsor/employer and yourself will meet to discuss the feasibility of applying credit toward your apprenticeship.

 The first thing you should do is to self-identify to your employer that you want to become an apprentice.
 If you are a new employee, keep in mind that your employer is evaluating you as an employee: your attitude, attendance, punctuality, ability to work well with others, reliability and general motivation on the job.
-You cannot expect to be instantly registered as an apprentice if you haven’t proven yourself as a good all-round employee.
-At the point that your employer agrees to formally register you, call the Ministry of Training, Colleges & Universities (Apprenticeship Branch) to get the ball rolling.
+At the point that your employer agrees to formally register you, contact the training authority in your province to get started.
 With some employers, the company policy is to register apprentices right away, while others take time to assess your on-the-job attitude and performance and to see if you have what it takes.
-Make your employer is aware of the incentives that are available to employers for signing apprentices.
-See our Employer Incentives for details.
+Make your employer aware of the incentives that are available to employers for signing apprentices, such as the Canadian Apprenticeship Service.

 Grants and loans are available for new apprentices via the Loans for Tools program.
 This program offers new apprentices a loan to help them buy tools and equipment they need to perform the trade in which they are registered.
 Manuals and code books that will remain the property of the apprentice are also eligible.
 Please see ApprenticeSearch.com list of incentives under our resources tab.

-Depending on the trade you are certified in, that certification may only be valid in Ontario.
-If you re-locate to another province, you need to show them your Ontario trade license and then sit that province’s exam.
+Depending on the trade you are certified in, that certification may only be valid in your home province.
+If you relocate to another province, you need to show them your provincial trade license and then sit that province’s exam.
 You don’t however have to do your entire apprenticeship all over again.